Detailed Guide forOperating Engineers and Other Construction Equipment Operators in San Diego County

 Projections of Employment

-In California, the number of Operating Engineers is expected to grow faster than average growth rate for all occupations.
-Jobs for Operating Engineers are expected to increase by 22.2 percent, or 4,900 jobs between 2012 and 2022.
+In California, the number of Operating Engineers is expected to grow at an average rate compared with the total for all occupations.
+Jobs for Operating Engineers are expected to increase by 15.5 percent, or 4,000 jobs between 2014 and 2024.

-In San Diego County, the number of Operating Engineers is expected to grow much faster than average growth rate for all occupations.
-Jobs for Operating Engineers are expected to increase by 34.3 percent, or 490 jobs between 2012 and 2022.
+In San Diego County, the number of Operating Engineers is expected to grow faster than average growth rate for all occupations.
+Jobs for Operating Engineers are expected to increase by 18.2 percent, or 330 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|